ajcoll5/zendesk-ticket-form/README.md

 The module relies on a specific form element configuration, and on some PHP server-side error handling and request sending, extended from [this script](https://github.com/apanzerj/Former-For-Zendesk/blob/Lesson-1-Branch/former.php).

+**NOTE: if you have jQuery on your site, you can integrate this module as a plugin.
+Check [this branch](https://github.com/dunxtand/jquery-zendesk-ticket-form/tree/jquery) for details.
+There are very few differences between the repos.**

 ### Inclusion

 This module has no JavaScript dependencies except a handful of basic DOM constructors and methods that are supported in all browsers.
 Just grab [the minified script](https://github.com/dunxtand/jquery-zendesk-ticket-form/blob/master/build/ztf.min.js) and include it on your site: